 Chen Chen (陈晨)

 Hi!
-I’m a second‑year PhD student in the School of Computer Science at the University of Sydney, and I’m fortunate to be advised by Associate Professor Chang Xu.
+I’m a final‑year PhD student in the School of Computer Science at the University of Sydney, and I’m fortunate to be advised by Associate Professor Chang Xu.

 news